 Don’t underestimate the power of journaling!
 Writing (sh)it down helps inspire new ideas, opportunities and motivation!
 So you’re thinking about it… but not sure how to get started or what to write?!
 You’re at the right place!
-I’ll explain how to get started journaling and give you 365 journal prompts so you’ll never run out of ideas!
+I’ll explain how to get started journaling and give you 365 daily journal prompts so you’ll never run out of ideas!

 Journaling has so many benefits and can be helpful in nearly every area of your life.
 Use your journal to set and achieve goals, track healthy habits, write down inspiring ideas or script for the law of attraction!

 I recommend my Freedom Journaling Class!
 You’ll learn exactly how to use journaling for personal and professional success!

 This post contains affiliate links and if you click through and make a purchase I will make a small commission at no cost to you.
 Thank you for your support!

 You can start journaling on your laptop, notebook or a beautiful journal!
 Here’s a few of my favourites:

 Journaling helps spark creativity, passion and ideas.
 So here’s how to get started, today!

 - Dust Off Your Pen and Paper – You don’t need anything special to keep a journal; in fact, purists believe that using pen and paper is the best way to journal because you can carry it with you anywhere and you don’t need technology.
 So, there will be no excuses.